-Covid 19 has thrown a spanner in the works for so many whether it be a funeral or wedding celebration.
-Just bringing people together at an important time in our lives has been difficult and meant that we have not been able to commemorate life changing events in the usual way.
-However, while some events may be postponed others most certainly cannot.
+Covid 19 has thrown a spanner in the works for so many, whether it be a funeral or wedding celebration.
+Just bringing people together at an important time in our lives has been difficult.
+Its meant that we have not been able to commemorate life changing events in the usual way.
+However, while some events may be postponed, others most certainly cannot.

 As your Celebrant your safety and those of the families I serve remain paramount throughout.
 Since the pandemic I have facilitated and embraced new technology to ensure that services of all types can be delivered safely and within government guidelines.

-For those who are grieving a loved one, family meetings continue in the same way, just at a social distance, online via Zoom/Facetime/WhatsApp/ Google Meetings/ Team or by phone.
+For those who are grieving a loved one, family meetings continue in the same way when possible at a social distance, online via Zoom/Facetime/WhatsApp/ Google Meetings/ Teams or by phone.

 Every aspect of our lives is being lived differently and ceremony planning is no different.

-The majority of funeral services have an Order of Service, the standard form is 4 pages but you could make it so much more by turning this into a memorial booklet which includes photographs and can be sent to non attending family and friends in memory.
+The majority of funeral services have an Order of Service, the standard format is 4 pages but you could make it so much more by turning this into a memorial booklet.
+By including more photographs it becomes more of a keepsake and can be sent to non attending family and friends in memory.
 In so doing you provide them with something personal and provides closure in a memorable way.

 It's time to think differently.
-In order to preserve good mental health, it's important that we allow ourselves to grieve and say goodbye to those we love in a way that enables us to express our love for them in a way that not only reflects them and ensure that their memory lives on.
+In order to preserve good mental health, it's important that we allow ourselves to grieve and say goodbye to those we love in a way that enables us to express and reflect our love for them, ensuring that their memory lives on.